Thousands Of Migrants Head Back To Venezuela To Flee Colombia's COVID-19 Lockdown

 Things have gotten so bad that half of all Venezuelan migrants in Colombia face malnutrition or starvation, according to a new report from the World Food Program.

 Yet the journey back to Venezuela is also an ordeal.
 Nearly all flights and intercity buses in Colombia have been halted.
 So, many start walking in hope of hitching a ride.
-But due to the lockdown, traffic is sparse while many drivers refuse to stop for fear that passengers could infect them with the coronavirus, says Bram Ebus, a consultant for the International Crisis Group.
+But because of the lockdown, traffic is sparse while many drivers refuse to stop for fear that passengers could infect them with the coronavirus, says Bram Ebus, a consultant for the International Crisis Group.

 "I spoke with Venezuelans who had been on the road for weeks without getting any rides," he says.